 Copyrighted materials cannot be altered without written permission of the copyright holder (generally the creator or source of the original photo).

 Photographs (UW–Madison images and those from freelancers) should be considered to be copyrighted materials.
-Photographs supplied to University Communications from other UW–Madison offices or from nonuniversity entities cannot be altered without written permission from the copyright holder, even if the image belongs to UW–Madison.
+Photographs supplied to University Communications from other UW–Madison offices or from non-university entities cannot be altered without written permission from the copyright holder, even if the image belongs to UW–Madison.

-University Communications does not regularly use model releases nor seek written permission for most of the photography or videos created for both internal and broader university use.
+University Communications does not regularly use model releases nor seek written permission for most other photography or videos created for both internal and broader university use.
 Written permission is not required when making photographs or videos of individuals in public settings or using the resulting photographs or videos in news and editorial contexts.
 However, care should be exercised in subsequent use.
 Make certain that the published context and the caption do not imply details about an individual that are not known to be true.

-Whenever possible, University Communications photographers identify themselves and seek verbal permission when making photos.
+Whenever possible, University Communications photographers identify themselves and seek verbal permission when taking photos.
 They inform subjects about the potential uses of the photo, such as providing information for a story and/or creating images to more broadly describe the campus, both now and in the future.
 In instances when an individual asks to not be photographed, University Communications photographers comply with those wishes.

 When photos are supplied by a client, permission to use them is implied, but check with the client to make sure permission has been granted by the creator and the subjects, and that appropriate photo credits are published.

 Photography and recording in some laboratory spaces is not permitted unless specifically authorized.
 Examples include areas where animals are housed or used in research as well as areas such as the Influenza Research Institute where serious pathogens are studied.
 Care should also be taken to ensure there are no location restrictions in areas of the UW-Madison Health Component or at facilities hosting community-based events.

 Photographs created by staff photographers are for the news and editorial needs of the university.
 News media may use any of the images in the online photo library for news or editorial content, both print and electronic, related to UW–Madison.
 UW–Madison departments, faculty, staff, students, and alumni may use any of the images in the library for noncommercial communication pieces about UW–Madison.
 The images are not available for generic use unrelated to UW–Madison.